Web Standards

 Making Your Content and Templates Work Together

-The official 2022 Florida web templates will provide visual consistency, user experience, mobile responsiveness, optimization, and standardized accessible layouts.
-These templates will be modular and flexible, providing ample options to deliver different types of content.
+The Mercury theme provides visual consistency, user experience, mobile responsiveness, optimization, and standardized accessible layouts.
+These templates are modular and flexible, providing ample options to deliver different types of content.
 However, to have clear messaging, you must develop a content strategy to help you select the appropriate modules within a template.

 How to Develop a Content Strategy